CuttingEEG/EEG100Manifesto/docs/responsibility.md

 ## Responsibility: considering societal impacts, issues of equity, and sustainability.

-EEG's non-invasive nature makes it a seemingly harmless technology, but beneath this benign facade lie complex questions that warrant careful consideration.
-The steady progress in neurotechnology makes it important to carefully examine the implications of foreseeable uses.
-Further, although technological advancement itself continually unlocks new possibilities, this very fact simultaneously shapes how we understand and inquire about the world, and should not obscure the original purpose of science.
+EEG's non-invasive nature and relatively low cost make it a seemingly harmless technology, but beneath this benign facade lie complex questions that warrant careful consideration.
+The steady progress in neurotechnology makes it important to scrutinize the implications of foreseeable uses.
+Further, although technological advancement continually unlocks new possibilities, it simultaneously shapes how we understand and inquire about the world, and should not obscure the original purpose of science, namely to seek understanding rather than merely to enable control or commodification.

 EEG research typically uses relatively few consumables and less resource-intensive electronics than many other domains, making it seem innocuous by comparison.
-However, the growing affordability of EEG devices and their expansion into consumer markets could turn this advantage into a challenge if we overlook its broader impact and possible rebound effects.
-We share the responsibility of examining these wider implications—beyond our immediate scientific interests and practices—to encourage responsible use.
+However, the growing affordability of EEG devices and their expansion into consumer markets could turn this advantage into a challenge if we overlook their broader impact and possible rebound effects.

+We are responsible for examining these broader implications—beyond our immediate scientific interests and practices—to encourage responsible use.

 ### Societal and technological responsibility